 Focusing only on the flight

 An apparently cheap flight to an expensive destination can still produce a weak-value trip.
+The airfare only works as a saving if the ground reality still supports the budget.
+Budget travel fails when the booking logic stops at the airport.

 Ignoring internal transport

 If every long move requires private transfers or domestic flights, the savings disappear fast.
+Internal movement is one of the fastest ways for a cheap-looking plan to become expensive in practice.
+Good value countries still need good route discipline.

 Mixing peak timing with budget expectations